chardmd/ups-nodejs/README.md

-Ups-Node-js: An easy to use NodeJS module for integrating UPS APIs
+Ups-Node-Js: An easy to use NodeJS module for integrating UPS APIs
 =======================

 Every UPS API has a corresponding manual which contains hundred of pages long and reading each books is a pain in the ass.
 And unfortunately there is no provided example written on Node.js